rrozaq/WhatsappBot-ChatGPT/README.md

 > Per the official OpenAI Discord on December 7th, 2022: The ChatGPT servers are currently experiencing "exceptionally high demand," so some requests may slow d(https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503).

-### Session Tokens OpenAI
+### openaiKey OpenAI

-**This package requires a valid session token from ChatGPT to access it's unofficial REST API.**

-To get a session token:
+To get a key openapi:

-1. Go to https://chat.openai.com/chat and log in or sign up.
+1. Go to https://openai.com/api and log in or sign up.
-2. Open dev tools.
-3. Open `Application` > `Cookies`.
+2. Click Personal Profile.
+3. View API Keys
-4. Copy the value for `__Secure-next-auth.session-token` and save it to your config.json file.
+4. Click Buttin Create New Secret Key then show popup modal API key generated, Copy the value and save it to your config.json file.

 ### Connect to Whatsapp